anthonylestone/anthonylestone.github.io/_pages/about.md

 <b><big>Howdy!</big><b>

-I am an undergraduate at Texas A&M University, class of 2025.
+I am an undergraduate at Texas A&M University.
 I am currently pursuing a BS in Physics with minors in Mathematics and Computer Science.
 Here you can find a selection of [projects](/projects/) that I have worked on.

 See my research featured in Physical Review Letters [here](https://journals.aps.org/prl/pdf/10.1103/PhysRevLett.131.061901).